mydeveloperplanet/MyAICodingPlanet/generate-plantuml-from-sql/README.md

 ## Response Analysis
 The diagram is saved in [5-db.puml](responses/5-db.puml) and a png representation is located in [5-db.png](responses/5-db.png).

-This seems to be give a better result, only the Information Engineering Diagrams are not used.
+This seems to be a better result, only the Information Engineering Diagrams are not used.

 ## Prompt
 Apparently, Claude does not know the IE syntax, so let's give the instructions in the prompt.